 - Increase conversion of a coupon deal by making sure no one has any issues in redeeming it

-In WooCommerce, there are several ways you can get URL to apply links for your coupons but our plugin makes it a breeze.
+In WooCommerce, there are several ways you can get URL to apply coupon links but our plugin makes it a breeze.

-You just go to the URL coupons tab and grab the URL that it generates after you save your coupon.
+You just go to the URL coupons tab and grab the coupon link that it generates after you save your coupon.
 Then when your customer visits the URL you give them, it will attempt to apply the coupon.

 This can be paired with cart conditions, adding free products, role restrictions and schedules too.
 It will respect all of those additional features.
-In fact, it acts exactly the same as if the customer actually typed in the coupon code into the box manually.
+In fact, the coupon link acts exactly the same as if the customer actually typed in the coupon code into the box manually.

 Having coupons apply when you visit a URL sounds great in theory, but how do you actually use this in your marketing?